 Maybe you are recovering from a cesarean or have multiples.
 Maybe you primarily need assistance during the day or would prefer someone there at night.
 Guess what?
 A postpartum doula can do that.

 If you'd like someone at the hospital in the first 48 hours to help or a week later when your birth partner returns to work, or you need help for one day, one week or one month, a postpartum doula can help you out.

 As with a birth doula, we offer nonjudgemental support and evidence-based information to you.
 Contact us for more information.
 Package options and gift certificates are available.

 Postpartum Doula Service rates are $25/hour for daytime and $30/hour for overnight care.
-Minimum of 4 hour shifts.
+Minimum of 4 hour shifts for days and 8 for overnights.
 Includes one prenatal visit to discuss your anticipated needs and hours.